trussworks/Engineering-Playbook/developing/vcs/README.md

   * Require status checks to pass before merging
   * Include administrators

+* Due to the problematic history with the word "master", it is becoming more and more prevalent to use a different name (e.g. "main") [for the default branch](https://help.github.com/en/github/administering-a-repository/setting-the-default-branch).

 ## PR size

 Pull requests should be small and focused enough to be reviewable in under 15,